 After a mass-scale radiological event, hospitals and clinics will be inundated with patients presenting a spectrum of conditions from anxiety to critical comorbid injuries of acute radiation exposure and trauma.
-Clinicians will be responsible for providing care and information to both the injured and a large population of “worried well.”
+Clinicians will be responsible for providing care and information to both the injured and a large population of the concerned public.
 Having access to a fast and simple radiation biodosimetry test will help in easing the surge in demand for medical resources by helping to stratify patients quickly.
 REDI-Dx® is being developed to estimate a patient’s absorbed radiation dose from a blood sample collected 24 hours to 7 days post-exposure, and can provide critical information to assist with the clinical decisions surrounding patient care.

 Acute Radiation Syndrome (ARS) is an illness caused by exposure to radiation across most or all of a patient’s body.
 The dose of radiation must be high (above 0.7 Gy) and occur over a very short period of time (from seconds to several minutes).
 The hematopoietic system is affected first followed by the gastrointestinal (GI) tract and the neurologic system at higher doses.
 Diagnosing ARS can be difficult because the initial symptoms are not specific, and they may not occur for hours or days after exposure.